 About me

 Welcome!
 I am a doctoral candidate in the Department of Political Science at Rutgers University, New Brunswick.
-I am also a National Science Foundation Graduate Research Fellow (2021-2026) and a Graduate Assistant with the Borders & Boundaries Project hosted at Perry World House, University of Pennsylvania and Rutgers University.
+I have also been a National Science Foundation Graduate Research Fellow (2021-2026) and a Graduate Assistant with the Borders & Boundaries Project hosted at Perry World House, University of Pennsylvania and Rutgers University.

 Prior to my graduate studies, I received a B.A. in Political Science, History, and Arabic from Florida Atlantic University.